dmksnnk/blog/content/blog/http3/HTTP3 Client.md

 > Previous parts:
 > - [Writing HTTP3 Server](/blog/http3/writing-http3-server/)

-Today we will create HTTP/3 client to interact with our [[Writing HTTP3 Server|HTTP/3 server]].
+Today we will create HTTP/3 client to interact with our [HTTP/3 Server](/blog/http3/writing-http3-server/).

 First of all you'll need the running HTTP/3 server.
 Run it in separate terminal: